Gustavo6046/annkh/README.md

 A small and efficient Artificial Neural Network library in C.

-Coming soon to you nearest mad scientist's laboratory. :)
+Not coming soon to you nearest mad scientist's laboratory.